My favorite version of Sherlock Holmes is in a forgotten 80s movie

 GUIDE | The steps you have to follow to be able to see an Instagram post not available due to your privacy preferences

-Among other things, Elizabeth imagines being attacked by the undead and buried alive by her uncle, and Watson hallucinates with a legion of cakes alive that he is forced to eat.
-And of course, unforgettable is that final act inside the pyramid in which Elizabeth is kidnapped and prepared to be sacrificed by mummifying her alive, while the disciples sing infernal songs that remain etched in the memory forever; a chilling scene that bears a lot like the climax of The temple of doom, although, yes, something less wild.
+Among other things, Elizabeth imagines being attacked by the undead and buried alive by her uncle, and Watson hallucinates with a legion of living cakes that they force him to eat.
+And of course, unforgettable is that final act inside the pyramid in which Elizabeth is kidnapped and prepared to be sacrificed by mummifying her while alive., while the disciples sing infernal songs that remain etched in the memory forever; a chilling scene that bears a lot of resemblance to the climax of The temple of doom, although, yes, something less wild.

 Despite having an unrivaled team and the main ingredients for success in the 80s, The secret of the pyramid it was a box office flop, raising just $ 19.7 million (€ 17 million; BoxOfficeMojo).
 With a not-too-large budget of $ 18 million, the studio didn’t lose much money, but it still turned out to be a considerable commercial disappointment, thus foiling any plans for a sequel.
 In fact, the film ends with a post-credits scene in which the identity of Sherlock’s archenemy was revealed, Moriarty, aiming at a continuation that never existed.
 A shame